What’s not entirely clear is why.

 As with most things in life, async culture has pros and cons.
 Doist has experienced them both.

 At the beginning of our async journey, we got rid of most meetings as we thought they were a waste of time.
 Most things could be done via written communication.
 But not so long into that experiment, Brenna, our Head of Marketing, started a candid thread about how we had lost the human element, how she felt disconnected and that she missed seeing other Doisters face-to-face.

-The lesson we learned was that you must mix in synchronous communication where it makes sense: for example, in 1-on-1 meetings or team retreats.
+We learned that we needed to mix in synchronous communication where it makes sense: for example, in 1-on-1 meetings or team retreats.
 It’s hard to build rapport and personal relationships with only written communication.
 In the words of Daft Punk, “we are human after all”.

 Here are some of the things we do to build personal connections on the team:

-🗣We’re experimenting with casual team hangouts via Zoom where people from different teams can get together to chat about non-work things.
+- We organize monthly casual team video hangouts where people from different teams can get together to chat about non-work things.